dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/bigquery.md

   bigquery_adapter(load_cve(), autodetect_schema=True)
 )
 ```
-Above, we use the `pyarrow` library to convert a `json` document into an `arrow` table and use `bigquery_adapter` to enable schema autodetect for the **cve** resource.
+Above, we use the `pyarrow` library to convert a JSON document into an Arrow table and use `bigquery_adapter` to enable schema autodetect for the **cve** resource.

-Yielding Python dicts/lists and loading them as `jsonl` works as well.
+Yielding Python dicts/lists and loading them as JSONL works as well.
 In many cases, the resulting nested structure is simpler than those obtained via pyarrow/duckdb and parquet.
 However, there are slight differences in inferred types from `dlt` (BigQuery coerces types more aggressively).
 BigQuery also does not try to preserve the column order in relation to the order of fields in JSON.

 ```py
 import dlt